-STATE State Constitution/ Electoral Statutes: Persons Disqualified Guardianship/Conserva torship Statutes Mental Health Statutes Developme ntal Disabilities / Mental Retardatio n Statutes incompetent" in voter registration materials.
+STATE State Constitution/ Electoral Statutes: Persons Disqualified Guardianship/Conserva torship Statutes Mental Health Statutes Developme ntal Disabilities / Mental Retardatio n Statutes restored to civil rights.
 NEB.
-REV. STAT. § 32- 312. ("Mentally incompetent" is not synonymous with being under guardianship; the latter is imposed in Nebraska based on "mental incapacity").
+REV. STAT. § 32-313(1).
+"Non compos mentis" defined as "mentally incompetent" in voter registration materials.
+NEB.
+REV. STAT. § 32-312. ("Mentally incompetent" is not synonymous with being under guardianship; the latter is imposed in Nebraska based on "mental incapacity").
 NEVADA No person who has been adjudicated incompetent, unless restored to legal capacity, shall be entitled to the privilege of elector.
 NV.
 CONST. art.
 2, § 1.
 The county clerk shall cancel the voter registration if the county clerk is provided a certified copy of a court order stating that the court specifically finds by clear and convincing evidence that the person registered lacks the mental capacity to vote because he or she cannot communicate, with or without accommodations, a specific desire to participate in the voting process.
 NV.
 REV. STAT.
-ANN § 293.540(2).
-No person admitted to a public or private mental health facility or to a program of community- based or outpatient services pursuant to this chapter shall, by reason of such admission, be denied the right to vote, unless specifically adjudicated incompetent (and not restored to legal capacity).
+ANN § 293.540(2)(b).
+A person with a guardian retains the right to vote unless the court finds by clear and convincing evidence that the person lacks the mental capacity to vote because he or she cannot communicate, with or without accommodations, a specific desire to participate in the voting process.
 NV.
 REV. STAT.
+ANN § 159.0594.
+No person admitted to a public or private mental health facility or to a program of community-based or outpatient services pursuant to this chapter shall, by reason of such admission, be denied the right to vote, unless specifically adjudicated incompetent (and not restored to legal capacity).
+NV.
+REV. STAT.
 ANN. § 433A.460.
 The medical director of a division mental health facility shall evaluate each consumer of services of that facility who has been adjudicated as a person with mental incompetence no less than once every six months to determine if there is sufficient cause to believe that such consumer remains unable to vote.
 NV.
 REV. STAT.
 ANN.
-No Constitutional disqualification provision. § 433A.480(1).
-No person shall be deemed No person shall be deemed
+NEW HAMPSHIRE No Constitutional disqualification provision. § 433A.480(1).
+No person shall be deemed incompetent to No person shall be deemed incompetent to